IceEz555/IceEz555/README.md

 I study Computer Science.
 Now I am studying Web Development, html, css and JavaScript.
 In my free time, I like to learn new things and develop my coding skills.

-* 🌍  I'm based in ไทย
+* 🌍  I'm based in Thai
 * ✉️  You can contact me at [apiwit806@gmail.com](mailto:apiwit806@gmail.com)
 * 🧠  I'm learning html, css, javascript